BHP chairman says $20 billion investment in shale was a mistake

-SYDNEY BHP Billiton's Chairman Jac Nasser said on Thursday BHP's $20 billion investment in U.S. shale oil and gas six years ago was, in hindsight, a mistake.
+SYDNEY (Reuters) - BHP Billiton's Chairman Jac Nasser said on Thursday BHP's $20 billion investment in U.S. shale oil and gas six years ago was, in hindsight, a mistake.

 BHP entered the shale business at the height of the fracking boom in 2011 and invested billions more developing the operations.
 The fall in oil prices since then has led to pre-tax writedowns of about $13 billion on the business.
 Activist shareholder and hedge fund Elliott Management, holding 4.1 percent of BHP's London-listed shares, has been trying to gain support from other shareholders to persuade BHP to sell the shale oil and gas business.